-

 Resort Overview

-After generations of talk, the Arlberg ski area was finally fused together in 2016 by the Flexenbahn lifts.
-The result is a ski area that ranks amongst the world’s best.
+In 2016, the Arlberg ski area was finally fused together by the Flexenbahn lifts.
+The result was a ski area that ranks amongst the world’s best.

 Ski from the Rendl sector of St Anton, all the way over to Warth at the northern end of the lift system, and it feels like you’ve explored half the Alps.
 An ever-changing panorama of peaks unwinds in front of you, while under your skis you’ll find every kind of piste, from easy blues to knee-mashing moguls.
 You won’t believe it when you look at the map and discover that, end-to-end, the Arlberg is only 22km long.

-But the new lifts haven’t changed the fundamental nature of St Anton.
+But the new lifts didn’t change St Anton’s fundamental nature.
 This is still primarily a resort for athletic skiers and party animals.
 Yes, it’s now much easier to ski over to Lech-Zurs, and discover a world of gentler terrain and posher hotels: but if that’s your taste, then Lech-Zurs is also where you should stay.
 St Anton is the steeper, tougher, more spirited end of town.
 It’s a place for young hearts, strong legs, and – once you head into the backcountry – level heads.
 The resort is packed with qualified ski guides of the highest calibre.
 Make use of them if you’re heading off-piste (and always check the daily avalanche risk assessments).

 St Anton is also a place for big appetites.
 One thing that’s changed lately is the quality of the food.
 At the top end, it’s not quite on a par with the best of the Italian Dolomites or the French Alps – but there are some great chefs working here now.
 What’s more, the cheaper eats tend to be much better value than in St Anton’s A-list rivals in France.